moayyadfaris/Kuybi/docs/features/logging/PINO_LOGGING_COMPLETE.md

 ## Conclusion

-Pino structured logging is now fully integrated into the Susanoo NestJS application, providing enterprise-grade observability with superior performance.
+Pino structured logging is now fully integrated into the Kuybi NestJS application, providing enterprise-grade observability with superior performance.
 The SessionsController demonstrates best practices for structured logging, and the configuration supports both development (pretty-print) and production (JSON) environments.

 **Status:** ✅ **PRODUCTION-READY**